GUIDE 2024

 7. Review the Grant Proposal Draft

-After you write a grant proposal draft, it’s time to review.
+After you write a grant proposal draft, it’s time for a thorough grant proposal review.
 When reviewing drafts for different grants, here are tips that should serve you as a reviewing process guide.

 Pinpoint what information will support your cause with the reviewers.
 Be careful that you don’t accidentally add information that will create implicit bias or acts of prejudice and stereotyping.
 For example, just because the community you’re trying to help doesn’t have a proper education system, that doesn’t mean the community isn’t knowledgeable.